kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

    * **`U`**: The count of child elements that returned an `Unschedulable` status.
    * **`UU`**: The count of child elements that returned `UnschedulableAndUnresolvable`.

+   > [!NOTE]
+   > Historically, pod-level `UnschedulableAndUnresolvable` may have been used to denote
+   > pods that cannot be scheduled even if other pods in the cluster are deleted (preempted).
+   > In the context of pod groups, preemption may also cause some pods to be assigned to different
+   > nodes, which may break plugin assumptions.
+Until that contract is explicitly defined,
+   > at the leaf level, `U` will be the count of pods that returned `Unschedulable`
+   > **or `UnschedulableAndUnresolvable`**, and `UU` will be 0.

    Using these variables, the `PlacementFeasible` status is resolved as follows:
    * **`Success`**: $S \ge M$.
 The constraints are fully satisfied.
    * **`Wait`**: $S < M$, but $S + R \ge M$.
 Currently unsatisfied, but satisfying the